Is Site Audit a Replacement for Semrush or Ahrefs?

 SEO stack:

-Why Scan instead of Semrush/Ahrefs?:
+Why Site Audit instead of Semrush/Ahrefs?:

-Annual cost: $300/year (Scan only)
+Annual cost: $600/year (Site Audit only)

 Decision Framework: Do You Need Both?